2017JTM2023/testcodes/README.md

 # testcodes
-repository to test the codes
+this repository has been made to store the codes to be tested.